jgaeddert/liquid-dsp/examples/README.md

     in the input is 9 and not evenly divisible by 2, the last of the 5 output symbols has a zero explicitly padded to the end.

+  * `resamp2_cccf_example.c`
+    This example demonstrates the halfband resampler cenetered at the quarter sample rate to split the signal into positive and negative frequency bands.
+Two distinct narrow-band signals are generated; one at a positive frequency and one at a negative frequency.
+The resamp2 object is run as a filter to separate the two about the zero- frequency center point.

+ * `resamp2_crcf_example.c`:
+    This example demonstrates the halfband resampler running as both an interpolator and a decimator.
+A narrow-band signal is first interpolated by a factor of 2, and then decimated.
+The resulting RMS error between the final signal and original is computed and printed to the screen.

  * `resamp2_crcf_decim_example.c`:
     Halfband decimator.
 This example demonstrates the interface to the decimating halfband resampler.
 A low-frequency input sinusoid is